gizatechxyz/orion/docs/apis/operators/tensor/tensor.tanh.md

 ## Returns

-Returns a new tensor in `FixedType` with the exponential of the elements of the input tensor.
+Returns a new tensor in `FixedType` with the hyperbolic tangent of the elements of the input tensor.

 ## Examples